Equality and Diversity Policy Statement

 About this site

 This is the Scottish Association for Marine Science's main public facing website.
 It is managed and maintained by the SAMS communications team.
-There is a change in layout apparent in the 'services' area as this takes the visitor to the website of SAMS Research Services Limited, a subsidiary company of SAMS that produces its own website and content, or to the Culture Collection of Algae and Protozoa website or the National Facility for Scientific Diving website, which are national facility functions of SAMS with a long-established brand separate from that of SAMS.
+There is a change in layout apparent in the 'services' area as this takes the visitor to the website of SAMS Enterprise, a subsidiary company of SAMS that produces its own website and content, or to the Culture Collection of Algae and Protozoa website or the National Facility for Scientific Diving website, which are national facility functions of SAMS with a long-established brand separate from that of SAMS.

 Our sites are designed to conform to the W3C (World Wide Web Consortium) guidelines.
 For more information please see the Accessibility Statement for this site.